aaronmsimon/unity-kings-of-the-beach/README.md

 11 - different AI states for receiving a serve vs defense during a point (for judgement vs deciding if it's their ball)<br />
 13 - really want to test the full game features <br />
 16 - Change loading of Athletes to the selections from Menu UI<br />
+17 - Add script for Serve Camera to point in direction based on player's side <br />
+18 - Serve Controls need to be separate (shouldn't be able to spike while in serve mode)

 ### Next Steps for Menu UI
 - ~~Enable manual list~~